DD-103 Universal Digital Dial

 GENERAL DESCRIPTION

 The Model DD-103 Universal Digital Dial works with any receiver and most transmitters by counting only the VFO signal.
 All of the VFO and band information for many receivers and transmitters is pre-programmed into the display's memory.
-This allows the operating frequency to be displayed by counting only the VFO signal.
+This allows the operating frequency to be displayed by counting only the VFO, sometimes called PTO or LMO signal.

 There is also a manual program mode that lets you program the dial for any receiver or transmitter (up to 32 bands) that is not pre-programmed.
 You can even use the 32 bands to manually program the unit for multiple receivers or transmitters.
 For example two 16 band, four 8 band, or any other combination totaling 32 or less can be programmed.